matutetandil/anyhide/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Rust](https://img.shields.io/badge/rust-1.70%2B-blue.svg)](https://www.rust-lang.org)

-KAMO is an advanced steganography tool that hides messages in **text, images, or audio** using hybrid encryption with forward secrecy.
+KAMO is an advanced steganography tool that hides messages in **any file** using hybrid encryption with forward secrecy.
 Unlike traditional steganography, carriers are pre-shared - only encrypted codes are transmitted.

 ## Overview

-KAMO v0.5.0 uses a **pre-shared carrier** approach with enhanced security:
+KAMO v0.5.1 uses a **pre-shared carrier** approach with enhanced security:

-1. Both parties agree on a carrier text beforehand (a book chapter, news article, song lyrics, etc.)
+1. Both parties agree on a carrier file beforehand (ANY file: text, image, video, PDF, executable, etc.)
 2. Message is **fragmented** into variable-sized pieces based on passphrase
-3. Fragments are found as **substrings** in the carrier (e.g., "ama" in "Amanda")
+3. Fragments are found as **substrings** (text) or **byte sequences** (binary files)
 4. Positions are **randomly distributed** - not sequential (Fragment 1 can be at end, Fragment 5 at start)
 5. Message is **padded** to block boundaries to hide its length
 6. Positions are encrypted with passphrase (symmetric) + public key (asymmetric)